caueshimoda/random_nonogram/readme.md

 ## Reveal Square

-When you have more than 0 "Reveal Square" left, you can use it to reveal a random square.
-It might reveal that a currently empty square is actually filled, or that a square filled incorrectly by the player is actually empty.
+When you have more than 0 "Reveal Square" left, you can use it to pick a square and have its answer revealed.
+It's only avaiable in medium and hard difficulties.
+Use it wisely to maximize the information you get from a revealed square.

 ## Note